 Molina Healthcare does not reward providers or other individuals for issuing denials of coverage or care.
-Furthermore, Molina Healthcare never provides financial incentives to encourage authorization decision makers to make determinations that result in underutilization.
-Delegated medical groups/IPAs are required to avoid this kind of conflict of interest.
+Furthermore, Molina Healthcare never provides financial incentives to

 - Decisions about utilization management (effective use of services) are based only on whether care is appropriate and whether a Member has coverage; - Molina Healthcare does not reward providers or other individuals for issuing denials of coverage or care; - UM decision-makers do not receive financial incentives, which encourage review decisions that result in underutilization; - Molina Healthcare does not reward practitioners/providers or other individuals for issuing denials of coverage or service care; and - UM decisions-makers do not receive financial incentives.